SteamFork/FanControl/README.md

 # FanControl Fork

-Powercontrol fork modified to present fan controls only for GPD devices.
+Powercontrol fork modified to present fan controls only.
+Intended for use with GPD devices.

 # Quick Install